 More recently, on September 8, 2020, the Deputy Prime Minister and Minister of Finance, Chrystia Freeland, and the Minister of Small Business, Export Promotion and International Trade, Mary Ng, announced that the CECRA for small businesses will be extended a final time— by one more month— to help eligible small businesses pay rent for September.
 Administered by Canada Mortgage and Housing Corporation (CMHC) and delivered by MCAP and First Canadian Title (FCT), the application process for the CECRA for small businesses opened in the spring.

-If you are a commercial property owner or a small business tenant, chances are you have a lot questions about the CECRA and how it may benefit you.
+If you are a commercial property owner or a small business tenant, chances are you have many questions about the CECRA and how it may benefit you.
 Here is what we know and how BDO can help you.

 What is the CECRA for small businesses?

-The CECRA for small businesses provides unsecured forgivable loans to qualifying commercial property owners to cover up to 50% of gross rent for up to five monthly rent payments payable by eligible small business tenants experiencing financial hardship as a direct result of COVID-19.
+The CECRA for small businesses provides unsecured forgivable loans to qualifying commercial property owners to cover up to 50% of gross rent for up to six monthly rent payments, payable by eligible small business tenants experiencing financial hardship as a direct result of COVID-19.

 Property owners are required to use the funds received from the CECRA for small businesses to reimburse impacted tenants for any rent paid above 25% of the rent owed during the eligible period (unless the tenant chooses to apply this amount against future rent).
 While reimbursing tenants is the first priority, property owners are also permitted to apply these funds to costs and expenses related directly to the property, including financing held by the property owner and maintenance and repair obligations.